alexdhaynes/text-mask-svg-animation/README.md

 It's been a few hours and I have implemented a basic animation using `<path>` elements for each letter, all grouped in a `<g>` tag.
 But there are some MAJOR drawbacks already.

-- ❌ **Manual labor**: we have to convert the text to paths in Illustrator, then manually simplify the points in each path
+- ❌ **Manual labor**: we have to convert the text to paths in Figma/Illustrator, then manually simplify the points in each path in Illustrator
 - ❌ **No kerning**: By using `<path>` instead of `<text> > <tspan>`, we lose the font's natural kerning.
 There is an uncanny-valley effect when manually setting the letter spacing.
+Each letter will have unique spacing, which we'll have to manually define.
 - ❌ **Not dynamic**: We can't dynamically update the text or font, since we are using predefined paths.
 We _could_ create a predefined path for every letter, but we would still be restricted to one font only.
 - ❌ **Not inherently accessible**: We lose the inherent accessibility benefit of using a text element.
-- ❌ **Safari's rendering engine can't cope**: Even using `will-change:transform` on the path elements does not help Safari render each letter's sinking animation
+- ❌ **Safari's rendering engine can't cope**: Even using `will-change:transform` on the path elements does not help Safari render each letter's sinking animation.
+It's very janky.

 ### What's next?